Five top car safety checks

 Five top car safety checks you can do at home

-Now that spring is in the air and the weather is improving, many of us will be planning longer journeys and road trips for holidays and weekends away.
-Now is the perfect time to perform a few simple walk around safety checks before setting off…
+Many of us are planning longer journeys and road trips for holidays and weekends away this summer, and now is the perfect time to perform a few simple walk around safety checks before setting off…

 While checking tyre pressures is crucial, it is often impractical to carry out the procedure at home.
 If your car is not fitted with tyre pressure sensors that give a dashboard readout, you can purchase indicators that screw onto the tyre valve; most types turn red if the pressures drop below a pre-set safety threshold.
 Yet, they should not replace regular checks at an air pump.